 It can be frustrating if your phone's asking you for a 'PUK code' and you don't know where to find it.

 Our guide shows you how to get the 'Personal Unlocking Key' (PUK) that you need to get up and running again.

 If you've still got the little pack that the SIM came in, check on the credit-card sized bit of plastic that the SIM snapped out from.
-The PUK Code is an eight digit number, and is usually printed on the that.
+The PUK Code is an eight digit number, and is usually printed on the back.

 When you've got the code, follow the instructions on the phone.
 If it doesn't work, contact your mobile network because entering the wrong PUK ten times will block the SIM card.

 You might be asked to set a PIN when you've finished.
 If you do, make a note of it, because entering it wrong three times will, annoyingly, need the PUK again.

-Hopefully, that's your phone working again, but if you need more help, you can get in touch with a Team Knowhow Expert here.
+Hopefully, that's your phone working again, but if you need more help, you can get in touch with an expert from Team Knowhow here.